-- 4.2.1 Spars Spars shall be capable of being passed through a 100mm diameter ring when stripped of all fittings.
-Spars may not be constructed permanently bent.
-(No spar is built or remains perfectly straight: it is the intention of this rule to prohibit spars being designed and built intentionally bent.) - 4.2.2 Spinnaker Pole Either a Spinnaker Pole or a Bowsprit may be used for setting a spinnaker, but both may not be carried in any race. - 4.2.3 Bowsprit The bowsprit, if fitted, shall be retractable to within 300mm from the outermost support.
+- 4.2.2 Spinnaker Pole Either a Spinnaker Pole or a Bowsprit may be used for setting a spinnaker, but both may not be carried in any race. - 4.2.3 Bowsprit The bowsprit, if fitted, shall be retractable to within 4.3m of the transom.
 The outer end of the bowsprit shall be solid or capped.
 No sail other than a spinnaker may be set from the bowsprit.